aharita/engineer-to-leader/docs/junior-to-senior/module-2/index.md

 *Documentation is not optional reading.*

 Most "impossible" bugs are just you not reading the documentation.
 You are guessing.
 You are copy-pasting from StackOverflow and hoping it works.
 This is "Voodoo Coding."
+You are shaking chicken bones over your keyboard and praying to the compiler gods.

 Stop guessing.
 Read the API docs.
 Read the library source code.
 Understand *how* it works, not just *that* it works.